zakirullin/cognitive-load/README.md

 >
 > *Thanks to [Dan North](https://dannorth.net) for his comment*.

-If you are familiar with the project and have internalized it into your long-term memory, you won't experience a high cognitive load.
+If you've internalized the mental models of the project into your long-term memory, you won't experience a high cognitive load.

 ![Mental Models](/img/mentalmodelsv15.png)